Call for Mentors & Team

 Intergenerational relationship is the backbone of the All Kings community.
 As a mentor, you will be a young man’s base of support, his guide, and his primary contact to the community.

 After the Quest weekend, we will also be running weekly “work circles” in Harlem.
-These are spaces for men in the community to share and reflect and grow.
-As a mentor we ask that you be available to attend at least 3 out of the 12 weekly circles.
+These are spaces for men in the community to share, reflect, and grow.
+As a future mentor we ask that you be available to attend at least twice per month.
 In December, at the end of 12 weeks, we will celebrate together in Harlem.
-This will mark the full initiation of the young man into the community, and his opportunity to begin serving the community in other roles.
+This will mark the full initiation of this cohort of young men into the community, and their opportunity to begin serving the community in other roles.

 Attend the Quest weekend (September 7-9)